BonsonW/slorado/README.md

 scripts/calculate_basecalling_accuarcy.sh hg38noAlt.fa reads.fastq
 ```

-For a more exhaustive test of slorado's features (on GPU setups), we have provided a test script here: [extensive](test/extensive.sh).
-This script will automatically download the requisite test data and tools to test DNA/RNA basecalling, methylation detection, and flash attention support on your device.
-This is recommended if you want to be sure that basecalling works on your machine.
-Excluding the binary release tests, this script is meant to work on both ARM and x86 architectures.
+For a more exhaustive test of slorado's features (on GPU setups), we have provided an [extensive test script](test/extensive.sh).
+This will automatically download the requisite test data and tools to test DNA/RNA basecalling, methylation detection, and flash attention support on your device.
+We highly recommend running this to ensure basecalling works on your machine.
+Excluding the automated binary release test mode, this script is meant to work on both ARM and x86 architectures.

 Here is an example of how to run it:
 ```